jmdaweb/NVDARemoteServer/readme.md

 1. Navigate to the Arch directory inside this repo.
 2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
 3. Run the script: `./build.sh`
-4. Install the package with pacman: `sudo pacman -U NVDARemoteServer.pkg.tar.xz`
+4. Install the package with pacman: `sudo pacman -U NVDARemoteServer.pkg.tar.zst`

 To uninstall it, run: `sudo pacman --remove NVDARemoteServer`